Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 For more information and samples see [here][extract_layout].

 ### Use the General Prebuilt Document Model
-Analyze key-value pairs, entities, tables, and selection marks from documents using the general prebuilt document model.
+Analyze text, selection marks, table structures, styles, paragraphs, and key-value pairs from documents using the general prebuilt document model.

 ```C# Snippet:FormRecognizerAnalyzePrebuiltDocumentFromUriAsync
 Uri fileUri = new Uri("<fileUri>");